nextgis/docs_ngmobile/source/tracks.rst

  	The numbers indicate: 1 - Name of track session; 2 - "Stop track recording" button; 3 - "Open recording app" button.

 Recorded track is displayed on the map immediately.
 Track points are grouped by days and sessions within a day.
-If track recording continues the next day, track will be divided into two parts.
+If track recording continues the next day, track will be split up into two parts.

 Managing recorded tracks
 ---------------------------